 Unemployment benefits are generous compared to most other countries.
 The high benefits help people to meet their debt obligations even when unemployed.
-On average the maximum unemployment benefits are 60 per cent. of a person's former salary, but are capped at a certain threshold of six times the basic amount.
-The basic amount, which is used in many government and other contexts and calculations, is set by Parliament, changes annually and is currently NOK 96,833 (for 2018-2019).
-The unemployed receive this benefit for a regular period of maximum 104 weeks (source: Statistics Norway).
+On average the maximum unemployment benefits are 60 per cent. of a person's former salary.
+The unemployed receive benefits for a period of maximum 104 weeks (source: Statistics Norway).